AlanBerg/SakaiOAE-Open/SCRIPTS/logparser/README.md

 Also splits logs into parts for quicker review by QA and system admins:

-    slow log - all slow queries
+* slow log - all slow queries
-    urgent - patterns that should be reviewed uncaught - does not match a pattern (NEW error types) summary  - In HTML format
+* urgent - patterns that should be reviewed
+* uncaught - does not match a pattern (NEW error types)
+* summary  - In HTML format

 ### Command line

+Supports Parsing whole directories, adding time stamps and ignoring info and warns which would require a large amount of effort to maintain the rules.

 (optional):
-   --config=location of configuration file --startline=Line First line in error log to parse
+* --config=location of configuration file
+* --startline=Line First line in error log to parse
+* --config= Location of configuration file (falls back to config.yml)
+* --startline= Line First line in error log to parse
+* --ignore_info= Set to 1 to ignore the info level.
+This level has the most noise
+* --ignore_unknown= Set to 1 to ignore the Warn level which contains a lot of noise
+* --errordir= Location of directory containing log files.
+Overrides the configuration file setting.
+* --errorfile= Location of errorfile to pass.
+Overrides the configuration file setting.
+* --add_date= Set to 1 if you want a date stamp added at the end of file names

 ### Requires Perl YAML module